-The Parish Church of St John the Baptist, Piddington with Horton was built in about 1290, although it is believed that there may have been a place of worship on this site prior to that date.
-The Church is laid out in the traditional cross shape, but has been extensively restored and rebuilt with additions over the subsequent centuries.
-The accepted dedication is to St John the Baptist,though old Wills refer to St Mary the Virgin, and there is also reference to St Thomas Becket.
+Our attractive church is dedicated to St John the Baptist and was built in about 1290, although it is believed that there may have been a place of worship on this site prior to that date.
+The church is laid out in the traditional cross shape, but has been extensively restored and rebuilt with additions over the subsequent centuries.
 It is a Grade 2 listed building.

 A number of trees, both ancient and newly planted, frame the open views in three directions from the Church which occupies a surprisingly commanding position over the neighbouring countryside.
-The main entrance gates were the gift of an anonymous donor in 2008, while the Hackleton Parish Council installed the “kissing gate” as part of the commemoration of the Millennium.
+There is access to a number of country paths you might like to explore.
+Walkers are welcome!
+Come as you are.